MachineLemonade/docs/docs/getting-started.md

 astro airflow start
 ```

-This will spin up a local Airflow for you to develop on that includes locally running docker containers - one for the Airflow Scheduler, one for the Webserver, and one for postgres (Airflow's underlying database).
+This will spin up a local Airflow for you to develop on that includes locally running docker containers - one for the Airflow Scheduler, one for the Webserver, and one for Postgres (Airflow's underlying database).

 To verify, you can run: `docker ps`